 - a.
-Equipment costs linked to the development and implementation of the IT systems: IT hardware (computers and data storage), software and licenses, software used to adapt existing software; - b.
+Costs of equipment linked to the development and implementation of the IT systems: IT hardware (computers and data storage), software and licenses, software used to adapt existing software; - b.
 Salaries of technical collaborators employed to implement the IT systems; - c.
 Training costs for the use and maintenance of the IT systems; - d.
-Costs of internal project coordination and cooperation and networking activities.
+Costs of internal project coordination and cooperation and networking activities; - e.
+Costs of data preparation.